 iii.
 To reject the Son is to reject His gift – eternal life.
 You can’t tell Him, “I’ll take the gift but reject You.”

 iv. “‘The wrath of God’ is a concept which is uncongenial to many modern students, and various devices are adopted to soften the expression or explain it away.
 This cannot be done, however, without doing great violence to many passages of Scripture and without distracting from God’s moral character.”
 (Morris)

 v.
 “It is not that God sends wrath upon him; it is that he brings that wrath upon himself.”
 (Barclay)

 d.
 The wrath of God abides: It abides in this world, because sin’s evil abides until the wrong of it is perfectly satisfied.
 It abides into the next world, because those who reject Jesus cannot offer a perfect sacrifice acceptable to God.
 The wrath of God abides until the perfect payment Jesus made on the cross satisfies the debt of evil and guilt.

 i.
 “We may not like it but we should not ignore it.
 John tells us that this wrath ‘abideth’.
 We should not expect it to fade away with the passage of time.”
 (Morris)

 ii.
 “Holy Whitfield, when he was preaching, would often hold up his hands, and, with tears streaming down his eyes, would exclaim, ‘Oh, the wrath to come! the wrath to come!’
 Then would he pause because his emotions checked his utterance.”
 (Spurgeon)

 iii.
 Looking back over John 3, one might say that it is a must read chapter of the Bible.
-There are three prominent musts in John 3.
+There are four prominent musts in John 3.

 · The Sinner’s must: you must be born again (John 3:7).